15 Apr How do Antioxidants Benefit You at Different Life Stages?

 Coping with 60s and Beyond: Accumulating Health Woes

 Our body, after the age of 50s, is increasingly susceptible to cognitive disorders such as Alzeimer’s and Parkinson’s diseases as well as chronic illnesses including stroke, coronary heart diseases and cancer.
-Antioxidant vitamins (E and C) defray mental aging by neutralising the effects of free radicals and supporting the nerve cells to carry out cognitive functions.
+Antioxidant vitamins (E and C) defray mental aging by neutralizing the effects of free radicals and supporting the nerve cells to carry out cognitive functions.

 While many health conditions are inevitable as a result of old age, the rate at which our body declines is not just an age situation.
-In most cases, maintaining a balanced diet makes a significant impact on how our body copes with aging.
+In most cases, maintaining a balanced diet like taking elderberry supplements makes a significant impact on how our body copes with aging.
 If you are at the peak of your health, never take good health for granted and start adopting good lifestyle habits.
 If you are currently dealing with signs of aging, all the more you should make the right dietary choices and enhance your health.